levithomason/grok/README.md

 me and I credit mostly his work.
 I then setup [boxen](https://boxen.github.com) to provision an entire rig.
 This went on a few years.

-Then, I wanted something for me, easy to understand, something I could **grok**.
+Then, I wanted something easy to use, that did it all, something I could *grok*.

 ## Features
-Here are some of the things grok does.
+Here are some of the things Grok does.
 Better docs will happen.

 ### OSX Settings